floragunncom/search-guard-docs/_content/_docs_auth_auth/auth_auth_ldap_authorisation.md

 If you are using multiple authentication methods, it can make sense to exclude certain users from the LDAP role lookup.

-Consider the following scenario for a typical Kibana setup:
+Consider the following scenario for a typical Dashboards/Kibana setup:

-All Kibana users are stored in an LDAP/Active Directory server.
+All Dashboards/Kibana users are stored in an LDAP/Active Directory server.

-However, you also need a Kibana server user.
-This is used by Kibana internally to manage stored objects and perform monitoring and maintenance tasks.
-You do not want to add this Kibana-internal user to your Active Directory installation, but store it in the Search Guard internal user database.
+However, you also need a Dashboards/Kibana server user.
+This is used by Dashboards/Kibana internally to manage stored objects and perform monitoring and maintenance tasks.
+You do not want to add this Dashboards/Kibana-internal user to your Active Directory installation, but store it in the Search Guard internal user database.

-In this case, it makes sense to exclude the Kibana server user from the LDAP authorisation, since we already know that there is no corresponding entry.
+In this case, it makes sense to exclude the Dashboards/Kibana server user from the LDAP authorisation, since we already know that there is no corresponding entry.
 You can use the `skip_users` configuration setting to define which users should be skipped. **Wildcards** and **regular expressions** are supported.

 ```yaml
 skip_users: